 Can I confess something to you?

-Did you know that Corey and I installed new flooring on the first floor of our home about 3 years ago…and we never installed baseboards?
+Did you know that Corey and I installed new flooring on the first floor of our home, but never replaced the baseboards?

-We lived for three years in this house with no baseboards.
+That’s right, we lived for three years in our house with no baseboards.